Topics 2021 Meeting of Compliance Managers and Practitioners in Charge of Compliance Management

 Mr. Hitoshi Aikawa

-Finally, he introduced key points regarding the revised Whistleblower Protection Act, which will be enforced in June 2022, and concluded by saying that it is important to provide an environment in which employees feel comfortable discussing any questions they may have, and to repeatedly respond appropriately to these questions.
+Finally, he introduced key points regarding the revised Whistleblower Protection Act, which will be enforced in June 2022, and concluded by saying that it is important to provide an environment where employees feel comfortable discussing any questions they may have, and to repeatedly respond appropriately to these questions.

 (3) Special lecture